 I would not recommend however in combining Apple Cider Vinegar with the yoghurt as the acids may be detriment to the good bacterial composition during marinating.

-Method #2 Minced Garlic + Soy sauce
+Marinate method #2 Minced Garlic + Soy sauce

 When you’ve run out of milk after your refeed days or that you’ve used it all up during post workout shakes during HC or LC+IF – soy sauce remains a viable option.
 The challenge here is cost and choice of brand – Kikkoman convinced me as the first “benchmark” for all soy sauce, although Yamasa’s Japanese style comes close as second, then “Pearl River” dark soy sauce as third (however it does contains bit of carbs per 20ML).
 Alas, Pearl River is the most affordable of all three.
 For as long as the label bears no added MSG (disguised as flavour enhancers #600 series), nor added synthetic colouring (TVP is already artifically-coloured) – then you’re good to go.

 Add a tablespoon of soy sauce alongside with ginger or minced garlic (watch out for carbs though) to the reconstituted TVP.
 After marinating you can certainly then heat this towards any meals.
 Beware however, that the longer you marinate using soy sauce – the sharper its saltiness will result.
 Hence, my experience suggests when things are marinated-too-long this way – it may be too strong tasting to the point of tasting nothing but very salty chunks of faux meat.
 Not so palatable.

 Marinate method #3 Apple Cider Vinegar / turmeric

 If there’s no milk, no soy sauce, or no stocks – consider Apple Cider Vinegar.
 For year/s – ALDI® ACV convinced me as my go to brand @ $3.30 for 500ML for every 3.25 weeks supply.
 Spoon through one tablespoon amount and marinate as is.